 Implications of the GEO Strategic Plan 2016 - 2026 for CEOS

-Jonathon Ross (GA/DCEO) presented a summary of the implications of the GEO Strategic Plan for CEOS.
+Jonathon Ross (DCEO) presented a summary of the implications of the GEO Strategic Plan for CEOS.
 He summarised the Strategic Plan, noting that André Obrégon covered that well in his presentation (previous item).